 GENERAL

-The Charlbury Exhibition Foundation is a charity registered with the Charity Commission No 309236.
+The Charlbury Exhibition Foundation (CEF) is a charity registered with the Charity Commission No 309236.

 The present scheme was established in 1988 but its origins date back to bequests made by local people, Ann Walker in 1667 and Richard Eyans in 1666.

-Its charitable purpose is to promote education, in particular by making grants to Charlbury residents under 25 who are on an apprenticeship or in further education.
+Its charitable purpose is to promote education and apprenticeships, in particular by making grants or providing financial assistance to Charlbury residents under 25.

-Because of the cost of that programme it has not been able to pay out any grants in 2022 or 2023 but it will review its grants policy in 2024.
+Because of the cost of that programme the CEF was not able to pay out any grants in 2022 or 2023.
+It is currently reviewing its grants policy for 2024.

 HISTORY